100,000 USD+ in investable assets = Mass Affluent

 As for those with less than 100,000 USD in investable assets, you ask?
 You have yet to enter the arena.
 Save more.
 The average person in a developed nation, with a university education, earns approximately 2 million USD (or equivalent) in their working lifetimes.
 How much of your money hits your savings account compared to the amount that gets spent?
 For you to enjoy a level of financial stability which is above average, you will be required to save more than the average person.

 If you ever covered economics during your school years you will remember that money has a time value.
-In short, because money commands interest, a dollar today is preferable to a dollar in a years time.
+In short, because money commands interest, a dollar today is worth more than a dollar in received one year from now.
 The tacit understanding here, is that if you had that dollar for one year from now, you could earn interest upon it and at the end of that one year period, you would have more than one dollar.
 This relationship between time and value of money is addressed when we speak about opportunity cost; e.g, all of the Japanese yen that has been accumulating in your Japanese bank account for years earning 0.01% p.a could have potentially earned more interest than that elsewhere had it been invested, or used to buy another asset.
 If you could have earned 1% elsewhere, the profit that you missed out on is looked upon as a loss; an opportunity cost.

 Now, this is all well and good.
-There are no doubt few wealthy people around that do not understand the relationship between time and the value of money.
+There are no doubt few people with significant wealth in Japan and around the world that do not understand the relationship between time and the value of money.
 Even the non-wealthy, if they are financially minded, will be aware that money can be used to produce more money by investing, can be exchanged for labor and services, or foregone altogether in consumption; buying things.
 Everybody is comfortable with the time value of money.
-The difference between the rich (those that have an ample supply of money) and the wealthy, is that the wealthy understand not only the time value of money, but the money value of time.
+Overseas and in Japan, the difference between the rich (those that have an ample supply of money) and the wealthy, is that the wealthy understand not only the time value of money, but the money value of time.

 The Money Value Of Time